springernature/frontend-playbook/practices/git.md

 * If the work was done in relation to a ticket, include the ticket number in the commit message. **DON'T** only use the ticket number — this just makes life hard for your colleagues to understand what the change was for.
 The git log should be all they need to read.
 * Unhelpful messages like "Update" or "Bugfix" are... _unhelpful_.
 Please explain a little more.

-One useful tip for writing great commit messages: imagine your commit message has to make sense prefaced with "If applied, this commit will...".
+One useful tip for writing great commit messages: imagine your commit message has to make sense prefaced with _"If applied, this commit will..."_.

 A few blog posts on writing better commit messages: